Italy is a biodiversity zone and home to several animal species than any other European country.

 - You can also take some simple pain relief pills, and within 30 minutes, you should notice the pain beginning to subside.

-If it’s a child that is stung or further symptoms are experienced after this first aid, then it is best to visit the hospital to be on the safe side.
+If a child is stung or experiences further symptoms after this first aid, it is best to visit the hospital to be on the safe side.

 2. Spiders

-Spiders are among the poisonous animals in Italy and are also a type of arachnid and are even considered the largest order of arachnids.
+Spiders are among the poisonous animals in Italy.
+They are also a type of arachnid and are considered the largest order.

-They are popular creatures, known for their signature eight legs and chelicerae with fangs which they use for injecting venom.
+They are popular creatures known for their signature eight legs and chelicerae with fangs, which they use to inject venom.

-Nevertheless, there are known as beneficial creatures in the ecosystem.
+Nevertheless, they are known as beneficial creatures in the ecosystem.

-While plenty of spider species exist in Italy, only 3 carry venom toxic to humans.
-Besides, it is also very rare for them to attack humans since they are non-aggressive.
+While plenty of spider species exist in Italy, only three carry venom toxic to humans.
+Since they are non-aggressive, it is very rare for them to attack humans.

 However, while their bites are painful, spider bite fatalities are extremely rare in Italy.